Fire2343/GameOfLife/README.md

 # GameOfLife
 An implementation of conways game of life, in C

-Uses SDL to display the game, software renderer turned on by default because my gpu drivers are garbage.
+Uses SDL to display the game